Social Security Number/Name No-Match Update

 Bryan Little, Farm Employers Labor Service

-The latter request stems from the fact that unlike past SSA no-match letters, these letters do not identify the employees whose information does not match SSA’s records.
+The latter request stems from the fact that unlike past SSA no-match letters, these letters did not identify the employees whose information does not match SSA’s records.
 The Employer Report Status page permits an employer to check name and SSN combinations for one employee at a time.

-FELS suggests agricultural employers keep four things in mind when assessing options:
+Should SSA or IRS resume large-scale efforts to have employers affirm SSN/name matches in payroll reporting, FELS suggests agricultural employers keep four things in mind when assessing options:

 1. An employer should not ignore the implication arising from knowledge that the name and SSN provided by an employee do not match SSA’s records—at least where the employee presented a Social Security card bearing that name and SSN to prove employment authorization during the U.S. Citizenship and Immigration Services Form I-9 employment eligibility verification process: that the employee might have offered bogus information to the employer when hired.
 The fact that SSA is now informing you this name and SSN combination does not match its records might indicate a problem with the employee’s claim of employment eligibility.